rafaljanwojcik/SentenceBERT_vs_SiameseLSTM/README.md

 """

-Whole project have been written in PyTorch from scratch, or with use of HuggingFace Transformers.
+Whole project have been written in PyTorch from scratch, and with use of HuggingFace Transformers.
 Idea for siameseBERT came from https://arxiv.org/abs/1908.10084.

 All results from BERT models training are available in project:
 - https://wandb.ai/ra-v/bert_vs_siameselstm_quora/runs/1se2yqps/overview